-The major risks to the business in 2023 are the impact of economic uncertainty on individual subscriptions and the risks associated with face-to-face events.
-In response, RCNi will continue to transform its digital portfolio to meet market needs, invest in data analytics and resource to underpin management decisions.
+The major risks to the business in 2025 are the impact of economic uncertainty on individual subscriptions and the risks associated with events as advertisers have limited budgets.
+In response, RCNi will continue to transform its digital portfolio to meet market needs, invest in tools and resource to underpin management decisions.